The Dynamical Ensemble of the Posner Molecule is not Symmetric

 Next, noting that the \ce{S6} symmetry has been so widely discussed and accepted, an \ce{S6} symmetric structure was built using an alternative technique.
 The phosphate units were considered as rigid tetrahedrals.
-The force field developed by Demichelis et.\ al \cite{demichelis2018simulation} was used to model the intermolecular interactions.
+The force field developed by Demichelis et al.\cite{demichelis2018simulation} was used to model the atomic interactions.
 Imposing the \ce{S6} symmetry enables the parameterization of the structure in terms of $10$ parameters.
 Following a symmetry constrained global minimization of the system's energy based on the above parameters, a unique structure was obtained, details of which can be found in the SI.
-It was identified as a transition state structure, and subjected to further geometrical relaxation using B3LYP hybrid functional with a 6-311G(d,p) basis.
+Using DFT with the B3LYP hybrid functional and a 6-311G(d,p) basis, it was identified as a transition state structure, and subjected to further geometrical relaxation.
 The optimized structure exhibited a \ce{C_i} symmetry -- starkly lower in symmetry than the initial \ce{S6} symmetry.
-Thus, symmetry constrained optimization of structures modeled on existing force fields also yields structures with low symmetries.
+When performed under constrained symmetry, the same \textit{ab initio} geometrical relaxation calculation failed to reach self-consistency.
+Thus, the optimization of symmetric structures modeled on existing force fields also failed to produce stable structures with low symmetries.